pk-codebox-evo/webmaker-suite/README.md

 7. --fastforward

-If, for some reason, the installation process crashes (due to a missing dependency for instance), or is interrupted (through ctrl-c or the like), the `--fastforward` flag will make the installation resume form the point it was interrupted at last time.
+If, for some reason, the installation process crashes (due to a missing dependency for instance), or is interrupted (through ctrl-c or the like), the `--fastforward` flag will make the installation resume form the point it was interrupted last time.

 **Step 3**: Go make some coffee, this'll run for a while (around 15 minutes, but depending on your machine and internet connection, anywhere between 10 and 20 minutes)